thinkthoughts/int_serialization_benchmark-rml/README.md

 quickly the remainder and the quotient?
 See the following paper.

 - Daniel Lemire, Colin Bartlett, Owen Kaser,  [Integer Division by Constants: Optimal Bounds](https://arxiv.org/abs/2012.12369),  Heliyon 7 (6), 2021
+- Takahashi, D. (2023).
+Multiple Integer Divisions with an Invariant Dividend and Monotonically Increasing or Decreasing Divisors.
+In: Gervasi, O., et al. Computational Science and Its Applications – ICCSA 2023.
+ICCSA 2023.
+Lecture Notes in Computer Science, vol 13957.
+Springer, Cham. https://doi.org/10.1007/978-3-031-36808-0_26

 Though the math is a bit tricky, we can often brute force a check for the solution.

+Currently, we can *almost* bring it down to one multiplication per digit (where a digit could a value in [0,99] in this context).

+## Open question

+We also compute the value, e.g. the integer 43, and then we compute the string to write.

+## Overall challenge

+How low can you go?
+By a rough  estimation, the Ryu string generation algorithm might use 200 instructions per float where as Dragonbox can go under 100 instructions per float.
+That's excellent, but still about 5 instructions per character produced.

 ## Usage

 Currently, the benchmark is very approximative.
 The implementations are untested.
 This is at the demo stage.
 We compare `champagne_lemire` which is something like the function from Ryu, `fast+champagne_lemire` which is a slightly faster alternative and dragonbox (a very fast alternative).
+Some of the code is assuredly or wrong makes assumptions not satisfied by the benchmark.

 ```
 cmake -B build
 ./build/benchmark
 ```

+To get performance counters, you might need to run the benchmark program in privileged mode (sudo).

-Consider also testing with LLVM
+Consider also testing with LLVM/clang.

 ```